-Share Classes and Distribution Policy During the first 4 years, the fund intends (but not guarantee) to distribute annually an interim dividend of EUR 2 per Share to LE-EUR and LP-EUR, the only share classes offered in the fund Dividend may include distribution out of the capital.
+Share Classes and Distribution Policy Until Maturity Date the fund intends (but not guarantee) to distribute annually an interim dividend of EUR 2 per Share to LE-EUR and LP-EUR, the only share classes offered in the fund.
+Dividend may include distribution out of the capital (please refer to "share class L" under "share class supplement label" for further information).